SitthiwatDam/MATHPLOT-VQA/README.md

 Our proposed solution is a multimodal pipeline in which:
 1) The user provides a chart image, a query they have about the provided chart, and a task that the model should perform in order to obtain the final result
 2) Chart image is input into a chart summarizer, to obtain a text summary of the input chart.
-A Pix2Struct-Based Chart Summarizer model for this task, Matcha-chart2text-AutoChart, will be finetuned with the AutoChart dataset.
+A Pix2Struct-Based Chart Summarizer model for this task, Matcha-chart2text-pew, will be finetuned with the AutoChart dataset.
 For this task can be downloaded from [here](https://gitlab.com/bottle_shop/snlg/chart/autochart).
 3) Concatenate the chart summary result and user query using a prompt template.
 4) Input the concatenated prompt into the QA model which is MiniChat-3B to obtain the final answer.

 ### 3.6.
 Result of Fined-Tuned Model Compared with Pre-Train model for ChartSummarizer:
 In our previous progress report, We experimented with two chart summarizer models, MatCha-chart2text-pew [Link](https://huggingface.co/google/matcha-chart2text-pew) and MatCha-chart2text-statista [Link](https://huggingface.co/google/matcha-chart2text-statista).
 The results showed that while the chart summarizer worked well for some graphs.
 We combined the chart summary with the user query as a prompt and used the Minichat-3B QA model [Link](https://huggingface.co/GeneZC/MiniChat-3B) to generate answers for question-answering task.
 The results shows that the errors from the generated answers are highly correlated with those from the summaries generated from the chart summarization step.
 This is further proven in the case that the generated summary is correct, since the QA model was also able to provide a correct answer with good additional insight to the user query.
 This indicates that the performance of the QA model is mostly, if not, fully dependent on the chart summarizer.This brings us to train a model and do a crucial evaluation step – comparing the effectiveness of fine-tuned models for chart summarization against pre-trained models.
 ![Finetuning](./figures/Finetuningresult.png)
 While the pre-trained chart summary model performed well with minimal errors.
-Conversely, the fine-tuned chart summarization model identified all errors within the charts.
+Conversely, the fine-tuned chart summarization model hallucinated and generated only errors that are irrelavant to the charts.

 ### 3.7.
 Combine with the QA model
 ![Comparison](./figures/QAModelcombine.png)
 This system is designed for users to ask questions about data visualized in charts.
 The user can input both a text prompt and a chart image.
-An advanced AI model, called a question answering (QA) model, will then analyze the chart to extract the information and summarize it in text format to answer the user's question.
+An advanced AI model namely a Chart Summarizer, will then analyze the chart to extract the information and summarize it in text format.
+A QA model then received the user question along with the chart summary which are concatenated together using our prompt format, to generated the final answer to user's question.

 ## 4. Result
 ![Comparison](./figures/CompareFineTunedPretrain.png)